akazemian/personal_profile/_news/announcement_3.md

 related_posts: false
 ---

-I will be starting my PhD in the Fall at Stanford University co-advised by Laura Gwilliams and Dan Yamins!
+[April 2024] I will be starting my PhD in the Fall at Stanford University co-advised by Laura Gwilliams and Dan Yamins!